 They have to park their egos and sense of entitlement due to their job title.
 They have to hand over decision making to the people who actually have e-Commerce knowledge.
-Those who have taken the time to learn more about e-Commerce.
+Those who’ve taken the time to learn more about e-Commerce.

 Or basically, your online store is screwed.

-When you work in e-Commerce, you know that there is no one golden answer.
-It’s the customer who ultimately decides if you are right or wrong.
+When you work in e-Commerce, you know there’s no one golden answer.
+It’s the customer who ultimately decides if you’re right or wrong.
+They buy into your call to action.
+Or they don’t.
 And that’s why and how you must continue to learn more about e-Commerce.

-If you’re in a business, where you don’t realise that, then your online store is unlikely to be successful.
+If you’re in a business, where you don’t realise that, then your online store won’t succeed.

 Like our friend the magpie, keep being curious.
 Pick things up as you go.
 And maybe think about how to “protect your nest”.
 Maybe you need to find a way to swoop on those intruders who shouldn’t be anywhere near your online store.